Saturday, August 8, 2015

 Nelson Rivers Starkey Bridge City of Florence

-Before the 20th Century During its early history, this area was faced with periods of infectious epidemics.
-One of the most feared was the smallpox plague.
-It became a serious threat at the end of the Civil War, believed to have resulted from the frequent movements of troops here during the war.
+Before the 20th Century, during its early history, this area faced periods of infectious epidemics.
+One of the most feared was smallpox.
+It became a serious threat at the end of the Civil War, believed to have resulted from frequent troop movements in the area.
 Yellow fever, a rare plague in the northern hemisphere, appeared here in the fall of 1878, resulting in 42 deaths in Florence.
 Four nurses from the Howard Association, a New Orleans charity organization, were sent here to assist with the sick and the dying.

 Pesthouse and Cemetery 1866

-Following an outbreak of the dreaded plague, smallpox (Variola), at Florence during the winter of 1865-66, the Board of Alderman adopted a resolution on January 2, 1866, that a Pesthouse be “erected at the vineyard as soon as possible.”
-According to tradition, this Pesthouse, believed to have been a simple two-room log structure, was located in this area where people with infectious diseases could be isolated from the community.
+Following an outbreak of the dreaded plague, smallpox (Variola), at Florence during the winter of 1865-66, the Board of Aldermen adopted a resolution on January 2, 1866, that a Pesthouse be "erected at the vineyard as soon as possible."
+According to tradition, this Pesthouse, believed to have been a simple two-room log structure, was located here to isolate people with infectious diseases from the community.
 Also located nearby is a small cemetery where victims of these diseases were sometimes buried in unmarked graves.

 Macedonia Church of Christ